 Jessica R Toste

-In the community, Dr. Toste serves on the Board of Directors and National Advisory Council of GLSEN (www.glsen.org).
-She is on the Board of Directors of Disability Rights Texas (www.disabilityrightstx.org), the federally designated legal protection and advocacy agency (P&A) for people with disabilities in Texas, as well the the Advisory Board for The University of Texas Charter School System.
-She volunteers with CASA Travis County, as a court-appointed special advocate and guardian ad litem for children who have been abused and neglected.
+In the community, Dr. Toste serves as Chair of the Board of Directors for Disability Rights Texas (www.disabilityrightstx.org), the federally designated legal protection and advocacy agency (P&A) for people with disabilities in Texas.
+She is on the Board of Directors and National Advisory Council of GLSEN (www.glsen.org), as well the the Advisory Board for The University of Texas Charter School System.